Newrockku/HurtBingo3/ADMIN_GUIDE.md

 ## Accessing the Admin Panel

 You can access the admin panel by navigating to `admin.html` in your browser.
-From the main player dashboard (`index.html`), you can also click the "Settings" gear icon and look for an "Admin" link if enabled, or simply append `admin.html` to your URL.
+From there, you can click the 'Settings' button to configure the event.

 ## The Admin Dashboard